papermerge/papermerge-core/README.md

 Technically speaking, it contains two django apps:

 * ``papermerge.core`` - the epicenter of papermerge project
-* ``papermerge.notifiactions`` - Django Channels app for sending notifications via websockets
+* ``papermerge.notifications`` - Django Channels app for sending notifications via websockets

 This package is intended to be part of Django project [like this one](https://github.com/ciur/papermerge/) for example.